TEM

 When will Tempus AI become profitable?

-While GAAP losses have narrowed from -$0.24 to -$0.04 EPS over four quarters, free cash flow has not improved at the same rate.
-Genuine profitability, meaning positive free cash flow, likely requires either a fundamental shift in the cost structure or a revenue mix that tilts more toward high-margin recurring diagnostics rather than lower-durability pharma data deals.
+GAAP losses have narrowed from -$0.24 to -$0.04 EPS over four quarters, but free cash flow has not improved at the same rate.
+Genuine profitability — positive free cash flow — likely requires either a fundamental shift in the cost structure or a revenue mix that tilts toward high-margin recurring diagnostics rather than lower-durability pharma data deals.